pitcher69/ZEUS6D/README.md

-# ZEUS6D: Zero-shot Estimation of Unseen Shapes for 6D Pose Estimation
+# ZEUS6D: Zero-shot Estimation of Unseen Shapes for 6DoF Pose Recovery

 **ZEUS6D** is a training-free deep learning pipeline for estimating the **6D pose** of known objects from a single RGB image using their CAD models.
 The framework is designed to work without object-specific training or fine-tuning, enabling fast and scalable deployment in real-world scenarios.